siran/writing/posts/_drafts/Modal Electromagnetic Coupling Between Two Biological Antennas Near Criticality.md

 ---
 title: Modal Electromagnetic Coupling Between Two Biological Antennas Near Criticality
-subtitle: WIP - A Maxwellian Framework for Bias via Frequency Structure
+subtitle: A Maxwellian Framework for Bias via Frequency Structure (WIP)
-author: An M. Rodriguez, Alex Mercer, Alex Hankey (tbd by him), Elias Thorne
+author: An M. Rodriguez, Alex Mercer, Alex Hankey (tbd), Elias Thorne
 date: 2026-01-23
-keywords: Maxwell theory, biological electromagnetism, modal coupling, frequency modulation, coherence, higher-order critical points, HOCP, bias, antenna theory, near-field, far-field
+keywords: Maxwell theory, biological electromagnetism, modal coupling, frequency modulation, coherence, higher-order critical points, HOCP, bias, antenna theory, near-field, far-field, spectral structure, matched coupling, information
-one-sentence-summary: Two extended biological current systems can couple through shared electromagnetic modes; frequency/phase structure—rather than amplitude—selects the coupling channel, and near-critical regulatory dynamics can be biased by small structured perturbations without violating Maxwell theory.
+one-sentence-summary: Two extended biological current systems can couple through shared electromagnetic modes; frequency/phase structure selects the coupling channel, and near-critical regulatory dynamics can be biased by structured perturbations without violating Maxwell theory.
-summary: We present a strict Maxwellian framework for how two biological systems (treated as distributed current sources) can participate in a shared electromagnetic modal structure.
-The key variable is not field amplitude but the frequency/phase structure that selects which joint modes are occupied and how energy is partitioned among them.
-We show (i) how time-structured biological currents generate a modal spectrum, (ii) how geometry and separation define shared modes, (iii) how frequency modulation of sources shifts modal occupation and phase, and (iv) how a higher-order critical regulatory subsystem can act as a selective, high-gain transducer for perturbations in a specific mode.
-We include explicit derivations where needed and give two concrete toy examples: a 1D line-of-centers standing-wave mode and a coupled-oscillator/critical-response model that makes the “bias” notion precise without probabilistic postulates.
+summary: We present a strict Maxwellian framework for how two biological systems (distributed current sources) can participate in a shared electromagnetic modal structure.
+The operative variable is frequency/phase structure: how energy is partitioned among joint modes and how phase relations persist, not “raw amplitude.”
+We show (i) how time-structured biological currents generate spectral and modal structure, (ii) how geometry and separation define shared modes, (iii) how modulation of currents shifts modal partition and phase, (iv) how a near-critical regulatory subsystem (HOCP-like) can act as a selective transducer of a particular modal channel, and (v) how this supports an information-theoretic view in which modulation and mode-partition can carry information independently of lexical content (e.g., tone/harmonics in voice).
+Two explicit toy examples are given: a line-of-centers standing-wave mode model and a deterministic critical-response model that makes “bias” precise without stochastic postulates.
 ---

 # Modal Electromagnetic Coupling Between Two Biological Antennas Near Criticality